opendocsg/slw-judgments-backfill/2005_SGHC_188/report.md

 28     Subsequently, Asia’s solicitors learnt that on 6 September 2004 Kamis had received $11, as compensation.
 The solicitors wrote on 22 December 2004 to Kamis’ solicitors to seek the return of the $5,000.
 Kamis said that his solicitors called him to seek his explanation and he then told them that he had thought the $11,025 was an interim payment.

 29     Mr Hanam submitted that because the discussions about the $5,000 interim payment and the correspondence from MOM and QBE about the $11,025 compensation payment occurred around the same time, there was confusion.
-He submitted that the issue about the mistake could not be summarily decided and the court should not go through a minute and detailed examination of the facts at this stage, relying on _Gabriel Peter & Partners v Wee Chong Jin_ [1998] 1 SLR 374 (“ _Gabriel Peter_ ”).
+He submitted that the issue about the mistake could not be summarily decided and the court should not go through a minute and detailed examination of the facts at this stage, relying on _Gabriel Peter & Partners v Wee Chong Jin_ <span class="citation">[1998] 1 SLR 374</span> (“ _Gabriel Peter_ ”).

 30     I agreed that the power to strike out should not be exercised by a minute and protracted examination of the facts but it could be exercised in plain and obvious cases as was also acknowledged in _Gabriel Peter_.